SamWhited/typo/README.md

 The number of posts to include per row on the index page (make sure `paginate` is high enough).

-    site.search_posts: false
+    site.typeahead: false

-Turn on search suggestions from post titles, excerpts, and descriptions using a technique derived from [François Zaninotto](http://redotheweb.com/2013/05/15/client-side-full-text-search-in-css.html)'s client side full-text search implementation.
-For blogs with large numbers of posts this may slow down page load times.
+Turn on search typeahead using post titles, excerpts, and descriptions.

+    site.typeahead_items: 8

+The max number of items to display in the typeahead dropdown.

+    site.typeahead_minLength: 1

+The minimum character length needed before triggering autocomplete suggestions.

     site.typekit_kitid: nil